RickWeber/100-days-of-code/r1-log.md

 emerge like "if it's too good to be true..."

 In any case, I've got lots of ideas to plug in... tomorrow.

+### R1D2 - 2020-07-28

+Okay, Tuesday, day Tue.

+Learning about classes to see if I can represent a contract with its own type of object Come to think of it, I think I'd better stop the timer and do some reading.
+This is educational, but I'm not going to count it against my coding time.

+Okay, I think I'm getting my contract ("trade") class sorted out.

+It's still a bit of a mess.
+Lots of stuff... too much to properly see it all at once.
+Need to sort it all out.
+Why am I not doing this in org mode?
+Or is there some other way to fold code in emacs?

+In any case, I struggled to keep myself moving.
+Not really sure why.
+Just a pushing against the resistance sort of day, I guess.
+I've made my hour, but I'm going to go back in and at least lay out a map of what I've got and what gaps I need to fill...